 The trigger for the immune system's attack is unknown.
 There seems to be a genetic component to the disorder.
 The possession of a certain gene or genes is thought to make a person more susceptible to an environmental trigger that leads to joint damage.
 The trigger might be a viral or bacterial infection or a hormonal change.
 Neither of these theories have been proven, though.

 The joints in the hands and wrists are most commonly affected, usually on both sides of the body.
-Other joints may also be affected, however.
+Other joints may also be affected by the disorder, however.

 RA may involve symptoms in other parts of the body in addition to joints.
 A decrease in red blood cells, or anemia, is a possible symptom, as are a dry mouth and dry eyes.
 Rarely, the blood vessels or the membrane around the lungs or heart may become inflamed.

 There is considerable variability in the seriousness of rheumatoid arthritis.
 Some people experience flare-ups (periods when their symptoms are worse) alternating with remissions (periods when their symptoms are much weaker or absent).
 For other people, the symptoms are constant.
 The symptoms remain mild for some people, but for many people they are progressive.
 New medications can weaken this progression, however.

 Possible Treatments for Rheumatoid Arthritis